MicrosoftDocs/azure-docs/articles/storage/common/storage-auth-abac-attributes.md

 > | **Type** | String |

 > [!NOTE]
-> When specifying conditions for `Microsoft.Storage/storageAccounts/blobServices/containers/blobs:path` attribute, the values shouldn't include the container name or a preceding '/' character.
+> When specifying conditions for the `Microsoft.Storage/storageAccounts/blobServices/containers/blobs:path` attribute, the values shouldn't include the container name or a preceding slash (`/`) character.
 Use the path characters without any URL encoding.

 ### Blob prefix